HBroHei/NSMRWii/README.md

-# NSMRWii
+# New Super Mario Randomizer Wii
  A New Super Mario Bros Wii Randomizer for general use such as enemy randomization\
  Currently the project is a work-in-progress.

 ## Features
 - Shuffle levels
-- Shuffle enemies (Partial, may crash with some enemy)
+- Shuffle enemies (Partial, works with most stages)

 ## Usage
  A very temporary documentation about how to use this.